grkek/haki/README.md

 # Usage

 ```
-# The GTK_DEBUG environment constant spawns a sepparate window
+# The GTK_DEBUG environment constant spawns a separate window
 # with which you can debug UI elements.
 GTK_DEBUG=interactive crystal run example/application.cr
 ```